bamler-lab/constriction/README.md

-# Entropy Coding Primitives for Research and Production
+# Composable Entropy Coding Primitives for Research and Production

 The `constriction` library provides a set of composable implementations of entropy coding algorithms.
 It has APIs for both the **Python and Rust** languages and it focuses on